-Annexure - 7

-NEW MANGALORE PORT AUTHORITY "ANNUAL MAINTENANCE OF RESIDENTIAL & NON-RESIDENTIAL BUILDINGS ON THE EAST SIDE OF NH-66 IN NMPA FOR THE YEAR 2023- parchasca T ı T .
-Descript Require Owned / Nos / Age / Remarks At what stage of ion of ment leased / capac conditi (from contract period equipme no. / to be ity on whom to the equipment nt capacity procure be will be available d purchased)

-PLANT AND EQUIPMENT PROPOSED FOR THE WORK
+NEW MANGALORE PORT AUTHORITY "ANNUAL MAINTENANCE OF RESIDENTIAL & NON-RESIDENTIAL BUILDINGS ON THE EAST OF NH-66 IN NMPA FOR THE YEAR 2024-25- PLANT AND EQUIPMENT PROPOSED FOR THE WORK purchased or hired.

-Please indicate the main plant and equipment considered to be necessary for undertaking the work and whether this plant is ready in ownership or will be purchased or hired.
+Please indicate the main plant and equipment considered to be necessary for undertaking the work and whether this plant is ready in ownership or will be or inica.
+Descri Require Owned / Nos / Age / Remarks At what stage of ption ment leased / capac conditi (from whom contract period of no. / to be ity on to be the equipment equip capacity procured purchased) will be available ment ,